-Verse: Then said I unto them, "Ye see the distress that we are in, how Jerusalem lieth waste, and the gates thereof are burned with fire: come, and let us build up the wall of Jerusalem, that we be no more a reproach."
+Verse: Then I said to them, "You see the trouble we are in: Jerusalem lies in ruins, and its gates have been burned with fire.
+Come, let us rebuild the wall of Jerusalem, and we will no longer be in disgrace.
 Nehemiah 2:17